 The second is Uga the Bulldog.
 The University of Georgia live mascot is a treasure and, in my opinion, should be the official animal of the Peach State.
 He sits cozily in his dog house on game days and is treated like the king he is.
 PETA has asked him to retire (in your dreams, PETA).
 The cute canine has even scuffled with the 1,800-pound Texas Longhorns mascot, Bevo.

 Uga has shown Bulldog fans throughout the years that he bleeds red and black every time he trots onto the field.
-No instance exemplifies that more than what he did during the 1996 Georgia-Auburn game.
+No instance exemplifies that more than what he did during the 1996 Georgia-Auburn game, when he nearly made an Auburn player actually bleed.

 Uga Tries Biting Auburn Player In ’96